fortrabbit/help/docs/company-collaboration.md

 #### A note on security when people leave

 Please mind that the person who has left still might have local code copies and thereby access to sensitive data like MySQL passwords.
 We advice to reset service passwords.
 Please see the [security article](security#toc-password-reset) for more.

-#### Remove an Owner Account that already left a business

-It sometimes can get a bit hectic when people leave.
-There are so many things to think about, emotions are often involved as well.
-Sometimes we get contacted to remove Owner Accounts from Companies here at fortrabbit who already left the business in real live.
-There is no interface for this currently, as an Owner can not just remove another Owner, but you can ask us in support to get your old business partner removed from the Company here.
-Be prepared to identify yourself and provide some details on the person who has left (maybe link to LinkedIn with a the new job), so that we can make sure your request is legit.